-- Before making application to either ANTS or YDS through the Cooperative Program, the student must be an M.A.R.S. student in good standing and must have completed at least 24 credits at Hartford Seminary.
+- Before making an application through the Cooperative Program, the student must be an M.A.R.S. student in good standing and must have completed at least 24 credits at Hartford Seminary.
 At least 12 of the 24 credits must have been earned in courses taught by at least two different core faculty or faculty associates. - The student who has established eligibility in this manner may then apply to Hartford Seminary's Cooperative M.Div.
-Committee for its endorsement before applying to ANTS and/or YDS as a Hartford Seminary Cooperative Program applicant. - For students intending to matriculate to YDS, be aware that YDS will not transfer in week-long intensive courses taken at Hartford Seminary during the January or June terms.
+Committee for its endorsement before applying as a Hartford Seminary Cooperative Program applicant. - For students intending to matriculate to YDS, be aware that YDS will not transfer in week-long intensive courses taken at Hartford Seminary during the January or June terms.
 Similarly, YDS will not transfer in any courses taken exclusively online.
 This affects only courses taken after September 2007.